Previous dayFebruary 10, 2026Next day

 6.2 km---✓ ReviewedUSGS →

-The USGS recorded this magnitude 2.1 earthquake 42 km SSE of Mammoth, Wyoming at 20:34 UTC on February 10, 2026.
-This was a shallow crustal earthquake, focused at 6.2 km depth.
+A magnitude 2.1 seismic event took place 42 km SSE of Mammoth, Wyoming on February 10, 2026 at 20:34 UTC.
+The event originated approximately 6.2 km below the surface, classifying it as shallow crustal.
 Geolocation places the event at 44.650°N, -110.429°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-02-10